 Services from $0 - $50,000

-The campus endorses the policy of Best Business Practices, obtaining three quotes for all services.
+The campus strongly endorses the policy of Best Business Practices, obtaining three quotes for all services.
 Formal competition is not required unless the campus determines that competition is necessary to develop sources, validate prices, or for other sound business reasons.
 Services under $3,000 do not require three quotes.

 Small Businesses and DVBEs